1 of 200 made

 We are in the process of compiling the history for this car, but so far we have ascertained 07631 was brought over from the US in the late 80's and after being owned by Austrian and German collectors was brought to the UK to be restored by Terry Hoyle on 1992.

 The car was used by it's German owner enthusiastically and was seen in 1996 at the Ferrari Racing Days event at the Nurburgring.

-Now in the UK, the car is in great condition and presents a rare opportunity to own a rare Enzo-era Ferrari V12 convertible - finished in a desirable colour combination.
+Now in the UK, the car is in great condition and presents a rare opportunity to own a rare Enzo-era Ferrari V12 convertible - which has just been finished in Blue Sera.